 - Let the sport come to the child.
-Introducing a child to a sport is one thing while imposing your own will is another.
-The more you impose your will on your child, the greater chance that your child will hate that sport and want to find another outlet.
+Introducing a child to a sport is one thing, while imposing your own will is another.
+The more you impose your choice on your child, the greater the chance that your child will hate that sport and want to find another outlet

 - Provide feedback wisely.
-It is better to say nothing if you don’t know what you are talking about.
+It is better to say nothing if you don’t know what you are discussing.
 Your son may look up to you as knowledgeable in the sport that they are participating in.
 Don’t remove all doubt.
 Always give positive feedback no matter the situation.
 When it comes to negative feedback, you should only provide this after a successful competition or situation.
 Yes, you read that correctly.
-After a not-so-successful competition, your child will not listen to what you are saying anyway.
-They will probably get angry and fight back.
+After a not-so-successful contest, your child will not listen to what you are saying anyway.
+They will probably get angry and fight back

 - Don’t friend your son or daughter.
 Find life lessons and point them out.
 Be a role model